Cleaning Victorian Clay Tiles Hallway In Littleover Derby

 Waxing Victorian Floor Tiles In Derby

-Once the sealer had dried, I returned and applied a coat of floor wax.
+Once the sealer had fully dried, I returned to apply a coat of floor wax.

 My client was thrilled with the finish.